-The Graduate Student Research Assistance (GSRA) program is designed to augment the lower than average compensation levels available to promising graduate students on LaSPACE campuses and, thereby, 1) retain more U.S. students for graduate study at consortium institutions, 2) promote diversity, and 3) assist in dissertation research.
-The GSRA award is \$8,000 for a 12-month period and can be used for augmenting the student stipend, to defray dissertation related research expenses, and promote student research presentations at national meetings.
-At least 50% of the requested funds (\$4k or greater) must be used to directly fund the student.
+The Graduate Student Research Assistance (GSRA) program is designed to augment the lower-than-average compensation levels available to promising graduate students on LaSPACE campuses and, thereby, 1) retain more U.S. students for graduate study at consortium institutions, 2) promote diversity, and 3) assist in dissertation research.
+The GSRA award is \$10,000 for a 9.5-month period and can be used for augmenting the student stipend, to defray dissertation related research expenses, and promote student research presentations at national meetings.
+At least \$4k must be used to directly fund the student.
 It is not the purpose of the GSRA program to pay for research projects nor to provide general, personal supplies to the student.
 GSRA funds cannot be applied to student tuition.
-Cost share on the award is required as is a final technical report.
+Cost share on the award is required (1:1) as is a final project report.
 Applications are judged on NASA relevance of the research and overall relevance to LaSPACE research and programmatic objectives.
-Applications must be submitted by a Faculty advisor, who will be responsible for properly routing the proposal for required signatures/submission, for administering funds on any awards made, and for submitting technical reports to LaSPACE.
+Proposals must be submitted by a Faculty advisor, who will be responsible for properly routing the proposal for required signatures/submission, for administering funds on any awards made, and for submitting reports to LaSPACE.